Mouthguards are coverings worn over teeth to protect teeth from grinding and clenching or can be worn to prevent tooth damage while playing sports.

 Night guards are used to prevent teeth from grinding and clenching while you sleep.
 If you frequently wake up with a sore jaw, dull headache or toothache ask our dentists if a night guard will help you.

 Day guards can protect you from teeth grinding during the day.
 Daytime teeth grinding and jaw clenching are a response to stress, but can also become chronic and can cause damage and pain.

 cause a tooth to crack

-By wearing a sport guard you reduce the risk of mouth related injuries.
+By wearing a sports guard you reduce the risk of mouth-related injuries.

-If you play a sport involving any type of contact, we recommend you ask our dentists about getting a sport guard.
+If you play a sport involving any type of contact, we recommend you ask our dentists about getting a sports guard.

-Since we are the Los Angeles Rams official team dentist, we know the importance of sport guards and encourage all athletic patients to consider getting one.
+Since we are the Los Angeles Rams' official team dentist, we know the importance of sports guards and encourage all athletic patients to consider getting one.